 Select a topic below to read more about how the policy has evolved.

-The delivery of BNG is set to become a mandatory requirement of the planning system from January 2024 onwards.
+The delivery of BNG is a mandatory requirement of the planning system.
 It directly affects people who need to secure planning permission for new projects above a certain size.
-It will be unlawful to issue a planning approval for any qualifying project that does not secure 10% BNG, with 30-year management and monitoring.
+It is unlawful to issue a planning approval for any qualifying project that does not secure 10% BNG, with 30-year management and monitoring.

 The National Planning Policy Framework (2019) sets out that planning policies and decisions ‘should contribute to and enhance the natural and local environment, by minimising impact on and providing net gains for biodiversity…’